SSHari/jest.nvim/README.md

 - `autocmd` - this tells neovim to create the user command `JestStart`.
 Running the user command will create an autocmd that executes jest on file save.
 - `startup` - this skips the user command and sets up the autocmd when neovim starts.

+**Note:** When the autocmd is created a one time user command `JestStop` is created to clear any existing diagnostic information and stop the process.

 ### `pattern`

 This is the pattern that is used for the autocmd.
 It's an array of strings that represent filename patterns that should run the autocmd.